Skip to main content

 πŸ—’οΈ Note

-When an employee is created from scratch and saved, it triggers the creation of a very first record in the Position History tab.
-This record will always show, no matter what system filter you will pick, as it works as a 'starting value' to compare to the future changes.
+When an employee is created from scratch and saved, the first record in the Position History tab is created at the same time.
+This record will always show, no matter what system filter you pick, as it works as a 'starting value' to compare to future changes.

 Send an Email on Basic Pay Change

-• In the field directly below, enter the email addresses of the people that need to be notified of any basic pay changes.
-Separate each address with a semicolon.
+3. In the textbox directly below, enter the email addresses of the people that need to be notified of any basic pay changes.
+If there are multiple emails, separate each one with a semicolon.

-• When an employee's basic pay has been changed, the below email will be sent to the email addresses to be notified, with the respective employee's code and name in the email text.
+When an employee's basic pay has been changed, the below email will be sent to the email addresses previously entered in the above-mentioned setting, with the respective employee's code and name in the email text.

-Importing and Exporting records in the Position History tab
+Import and Export Records in the Position History Tab

-If you are more on an a time optimisation page ⏲️, please note that it is also possible to bulk import and export the Position History records including the Basic Pays. πŸ˜‰
+If you're in a rush ⏲️, please note it's also possible to import and export the Position History records in bulk. πŸ˜‰

-The importing and exporting process works exactly the same as for the Employees tab and Pay Items tab:
+The import and export processes work exactly the same as for the Employees and Pay Items tabs:

 • You can export the selected columns, update the values in the cells and import the file to update existing records.